-So that instead of putting up with poor quality, being frustrated by silly substitutions, facing that nagging worry that prices shouldn’t ever be that low, you can relax in the knowledge that not only is your food the freshest and tastiest it possibly can be but that is also supporting local british businesses.
+So that instead of putting up with poor quality, being frustrated by silly substitutions, facing the nagging worry that prices shouldn’t ever be that low, you can relax in the knowledge that not only is your food the freshest and tastiest it possibly can be but that you are also supporting local British businesses.

-They developed a solution so that your food is only sourced after you order it, this means it’s not coming from any warehouse but coming direct from the farmers, growers and fisherman as and when you require them.
+They developed a solution so that your food is only sourced after you order it.
+It’s not coming from a warehouse but direct from the farmers, growers, and fisherman as and when you require it.
 It is then expertly packaged and couriered directly to your door and can be left in a safe space so that you do not need to wait in.

 Alongside our main objective, we also wanted to:

 Scale paid marketing to increase gross sales

 Increase the digital awareness and presence of the brand

 Build a foundation upon which to scale more aggressively in peak seasons.

 Help increase the lifetime customer value of every new customer

 The solution to improve 44 Foods marketing efficiency was a pretty big one.
 Working across Shopping, Search, Display, and Paid Socials, there was a lot of work to do to get the ball rolling in a few short weeks.